orbitdb-archive/orbit-db-store/README.md

   - `load` - (dbname, hash)

-    Emitted before loading the database history. *hash* is the hash from which the history is loaded from.
+    Emitted before loading the database history. *hash* is the hash from which the history is loaded.

     ```javascript
     db.events.on('load', (id, hash) => ... )